-TASK DESCRIPTION RESOURCES WHO IS SRINIVASA RAMANUJAN?
-Read biography of Srinivasa Ramanujan, p.
-23, and discuss the nature of the partnership between him and G.H.
-Hardy.
-USB resources in this lesson: More about Hardy and Ramanujan's Collaboration SPAGHETTI- MARSHMALLOW CHALLENGE o What did each mathematician contribute? o Was G.H.
-Hardy necessary for Ramanujan's success?
-Students separate into teams of 3 or 4.
-Each team is given 50 grams of uncooked spaghetti and 25 grams of mini marshmallows.
-Teams are given 30 minutes to plan and construct the tallest tower they can.
-After time is called, towers must stand for a full 60 seconds before judging begins.
-With the second secon
+- Read biography of Srinivasa Ramanujan, p.
+21, and discuss the nature of the partnership between him and G.H.
+Hardy. - o What did each mathematician contribute?
+Was G.H.
+Hardy necessary for Ramanujan's success? - Students separate into groups of 3 or 4. - Each group is given 50 grams of uncooked spaghetti and 25 grams of mini marshmallows. - Groups are given 30 minutes to plan and construct the tallest tower they can. - After time is called, towers must stand for a full 60 seconds before judging begins.